Eagle bus: 1960–1974 Bus & Car Eagles (Belgium)

 No Eagles were produced in 1959 while Continental gained experience with its new fleet.
 Continental suggested a number of design changes to Kässbohrer that included a new front end and a standard American powertrain.
 The result was the new Silver Eagle model that was to be produced in 1960 and 1961.
 Most new Silver Eagles had Cummins 300 HP NRTO engines but the last ones made arrived in the US without engines as General Motors released the Detroit Diesel 8V-71 engine and these were installed when the buses arrived.

 All older Eagles, except the four Super Golden Eagles, received 8V-71 engines and Spicer four-speed manual transmissions to replace their original power packages.
 Continental also bought two other Setra articulated buses in 1957 for service from Denver to the Air Force Academy at Colorado Springs.
 They were not high level buses and lacked underfloor luggage space.
 They were standard Setra buses with separate Setra bodies and Henschel chassis for their European customers rather than something designed for the US market.
 They had nothing in common with the Eagle coaches that Setra built for Continental and were powered with Cummins underfloor engines.

 Around the same time in 1959 that Continental and Kässbohrer were agreeing on the details of the second generation of the Eagle (the new Silver Eagle, mentioned above), Kässbohrer decided to concentrate exclusively on building coaches for the rapidly growing European market.
 At this point, Continental Trailways was forced to find a European partner.
 They found one in the form of the Belgian transportation equipment manufacturer La Brugeoise et Nivelles (Bruges and Nivelles, the two cities where they had factories).
-La Brugeoise, as they were commonly known, helped Continental to form its own bus manufacturing company, Bus & Car Co, NV.
+La Brugeoise, as they were commonly known, helped Continental to form its own bus manufacturing company, Bus & Car Co, Nevada.
 La Brugeoise et Nivelles (later known as BN and today part of Bombardier Transportation) worked with Bus & Car to set up a new factory in Sint Michels bij Brugge.
 La Brugeoise had a long history of building railway and tramway equipment including PCC streetcars built under license from the Transit Research Corporation in the US.

 Kässbohrer sold the tooling and spare parts to Continental Trailways and agreed to furnish most of the parts needed for the 85 new Silver Eagles previously contracted for.
 La Brugeoise started producing the new Silver Eagles (the ones that Kässbohrer would have built) in its Brugge plant late in 1960 with certain parts and materials that Kässbohrer had already built, including steering wheels with the Kässbohrer emblem on the horn button.
 In the meantime, La Brugeoise helped Bus & Car design its new plant and supervised its construction.